What does a fractional CTO do? A week in their calendar

 At twohundred.ai the Foundation tier runs roughly 8 to 10 hours per month across working sessions, build time, and async decision support.
 Growth is 15 to 20 hours per month.
 Dominance is continuous, effectively replacing a full-time CTO for the relevant scope.

-What is the first system a fractional CTO ships?
+What is the first system a fractional CTO builds?

 The first system is always the one with the highest ratio of revenue impact to build time.
 For most SMEs this is either a lead qualification workflow (WhatsApp or email based) or a SaaS rationalisation that frees up £1,000 to £3,000 per month within the first 30 days.